unbanksytv/odyssey33/README.md

 Art Work may be submitted and voted on by the club, with winning artists earning a cut.
 Stay tuned.

+cc0 places emphasis on our ability to communicate a story, build a world and bring others along.

 ## Roadmap

 These Degens are just getting started.
 Possible next steps and additonal features include:

-- Gather a team!
 - Gas cost optimizations
 - Feature: every 52 days, a prize from the treasury earned by a random Degen owner.
 - Feature: a pre-auction tool where artists can submit Art and the community can vote on which Degns are minted to the collection (portion of proceeds to artists).
-- Explore other DeFi options (OLympusDAO, Aave, Balancer, Yearn, etc.)
+- Explore other DeFi options (OLympusDAO, JonesDAO, Dopex, Aave, Balancer, Yearn, etc.)
 - Explore and simulate incentivized tokenomics models
 - Smart contract refinements to support fully decentralized operation
-- DAO governance implementation
+- DAO governance implementation (Tally Integration)
-- Support for resale auctions in the dapp
+- Support for resale auctions in the dapp (marketplace)
-- Mainnet launch!
+- Mainnet launch! 🐻⛓️ thoon

 ## Technical Details